<check against delivery>

 As a former deputy chair, and now as Patron of the DCA, I am enormously proud of your work.

 The way you convene and inspire in events like this.
+But not just like this, there's so much more that you do.
 The breadth of businesses and leaders you bring together.
-And the rigorous research and evidence base that underpin everything you do.
+And the rigorous research and evidence that underpins everything you do and speak to Australians about.

 I know that after I conclude, you’ll be discussing the most recent DCA research on class, which has been a nation-wide collaboration with significant institutions and organisations, and represents a timely and valuable contribution to inform so many policy debates.

-When research outcomes ask us to reconsider things we hold true, the challenge is to tell the story constructively – inviting everyone on the journey.
+When research outcomes ask us to reconsider things we hold true, the challenge is to tell the story honestly and constructively – and inviting everyone on that journey, as you do.

 As Eleanor Roosevelt once so powerfully said in a different context: